CameronBodine/PINGMapper/docs/gettingstarted/Running_script.md

 PING-Mapper includes a script which will find all sonar recordings in a directory (even subdirectories!) and batch process them.
 This is useful if you have spent a day on the water collecting multiple sonar recordings.
 Just point this script at the top-most folder, provide an output directory for processed files, and PING-Mapper will do the rest!

 ### Step 1
-1. Open the Anaconda Prompt (*Windows users: Anaconda Powershell Prompt is preferred*).
+1. Open Miniforge Prompt.
 Navigate to the `PINGMapper` directory using the `cd` command.
-Ensure your Anaconda prompt is in the top level of `PINGMapper` directory.
+Ensure the prompt is in the top level of the `PINGMapper` directory.
 For example:
 ```
 cd C:\users\Cam\MyPythonRepos\PINGMapper
 ```